Cover for James Elmer Tow's Obituary

 Funeral services for James Elmer Tow, 81, of Ratliff City, are scheduled for 2:00 P.M., Wednesday, May 27, 2026, at the Ratliff City First Baptist Church with Rev. Mike Johnston officiating and Rev. Dr. Sharen Hale assisting.
 Interment will follow at the Marlow Cemetery in Marlow, OK.
 Services are under the direction and care of Alexander Gray Funeral Home in Ratliff City.

-Preceding him in death are his father, Elmer Tow; mother, Belinda Edith Pittman and husband, Waylon Pittman; son, James “Jimmy” Tow; brother, Kenny Tow.
+Preceding him in death are his father, Elmer Tow; mother, Edith Belinda Pittman and husband, Waylon Pittman; son, James “Jimmy” Tow; brother, Kenny Tow.

 Pallbearers will be Shane Martin, Keith Smith, Wayne Tow, Chris Knipe, Micheal Perdue, Scott Stephens, and Bryan Durham.